-Whether busking the ukulele on the street, rocking his electric guitar on stage, creating beats with his feet, looping sounds, or singing melodies around a campfire, Jesse Witney shares powerful messages through song.
-Transporting listeners to their hearts, and back again, Jesse is an independent artist who weaves diverse musical styles into his work.
+Whether connecting to audiences in small bars, or on festival stages, Jesse Witney shares powerful messages through song.
+Transporting listeners to their hearts, and back again, he is an independent artist who weaves diverse musical styles into his work.

 Jesse’s innate musical understanding and infectious energy see him form dedicated fans wherever in the world he finds himself – whether it be shows in Brazil and Hawaii, intimate house concerts in his home country Australia, or at festivals such as Splendour in the Grass (Australia), Woodford (Australia), East Side Music Days (Germany), and Square & Compass Jazz Festival (UK).

-With his list of performing achievements growing as you read this, Jesse seeks to remain true to his calling and draw on his ability to create meaningful connections.
-He is currently working on his next album to be recorded in Australia and Brazil.
+With his list of performing achievements growing, he seeks to remain true to his calling and draw on his ability to create meaningful connections.
+He is currently working on his first full length album which is being recorded between Australia and Brazil.